Package Leaflet: Information for the Patient

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.
 The safety of using Kabiven during pregnancy and breastfeeding has not been established.
-If you need parenteral nutrition during pregnancy or breastfeeding, your doctor will administer Kabiven only after thorough consideration.
+If parenteral nutrition is necessary during pregnancy or breastfeeding, your doctor will only administer Kabiven after careful consideration.

-You will receive your medication through a central vein infusion only.
-The dose of Kabiven and the size of the bag used depends on your body weight in kilograms and your body's ability to use fats and sugar.
+You will receive your medicine by infusion only through a central vein.
+The dose of Kabiven and what size bag is used depends on your body weight in kilograms and your body's ability to use lipids and sugar.
 Kabiven will be infused slowly over a period of 12-24 hours.
-Your doctor will decide on the correct dose you or your child should receive.
+Your doctor will decide the correct dose that you or your child should receive.
 You may be monitored during treatment.

 Children